AnnDkk/Coding1/README.md

   var geometry3 = new THREE.BoxGeometry(-1000, -800, -1500);
 ```

->Set the rotation function for different directions and speeds.
+>Setting the rotation function for different directions and speeds.
 >>By changing the speed and camera Angle to get different visual space
 ```
 function draw() {